SuhasBRao/Sign-to-Speech-/README.md

 - [Real time Conversion of Sign Language using Deep Learning for Programming Basics](https://ieeexplore.ieee.org/document/9087272)

 Above are few of the papers our team referred to do this project.
 We have also referred several other Conference papers.
+**Also you can refer this article [Sign language recognition using Python and Opencv](https://data-flair.training/blogs/sign-language-recognition-python-ml-opencv/)**

 ## Description
 ---